Who is an International Student?

 - Do you intend to enroll only in online courses ?

 If you answered yes to any of the questions, please go to the U.S. Student page.

 UCLA Summer Academic Opportunities

-International students who want to study abroad at UCLA and live the UCLA student life on our beautiful campus can participate in UCLA Summer Sessions in three different ways:
+International students who want to enroll in a course at UCLA can participate in UCLA Summer Sessions in three different ways:

 UCLA Summer sessions DATES